-If citing more than one piece of work in the same place in your text then each piece needs to be given a number in the in-text citation, and must then be listed fully in your reference list.
+If citing more than one information source in the same place in your text then each source needs to be given a number in the in-text citation, and must then be listed fully in your reference list.
 If the numbers are a consecutive range then link the first and last inclusive numbers with a hyphen, if not then separate each number with a comma.